phaserjs/phaser-ce/README.md

 * Depending on the shape type, Debug#geom didn't always force a rendering type when `forceType` was used.
 * Fixed unnecessary text updates when using Text#setText with `immediate=true` (#525).
 * Fixed issues restarting a Sound in Firefox, using Web Audio (#530).
+* Fixed an IndexSizeError in Edge/Firefox when a very small texture crop rectangle is used (#532).

 ### TypeScript definitions